The Gold IRA,

 - ✓Self-directed custodian coordination

 The Office coordinates with a nationally recognized, industry-leading IRS-approved self-directed IRA custodian on rollover paperwork, funding, and annual reporting.
-The custodian is administrative; the fiduciary commitment to the architecture is the Office’s.
+The custodian is administrative; the operational commitment to the architecture — named refiner sourcing, allocated-and-segregated Brinks custody, transparent pricing, written exit posture — is the Office's.

 - ✓Transparent pricing — two line items, brief included

-A competitive wholesale spread on the IRS-eligible metal (buy and sell, named in writing by format) plus a vaulting rate at IRS-approved Brinks (negotiated at company level, passed to the client at a discount to retail).
+A competitive wholesale spread on the IRS-eligible metal (buy and sell, named in writing by format) plus a vaulting rate at IRS-approved Brinks (negotiated at company level, passed through to the client without markup).
 The Strategy Brief, custodian coordination, documentation chain, and annual review are included with the engagement.
 No numismatic premium structure, no AUM percentage, no separate brief fee, no performance fee.
 The only economics inside the Reserve IRA are the ones disclosed in the brief.

 - ✓Written exit posture — built for RMDs and drawdown